gdharley/flowable-external-client-golang/README.md

-# Flowanble External Worker Library for Golang
+# Flowable External Worker Library for Golang

 This project is licensed under the terms of the [Apache License 2.0](LICENSE)